algosup/2023-2024-project-3-virtual-processor-team-7/QA/testPlan.md

   <img src="Images/bugReport.png" width="700" />
   </p>

-  - It is QA's responsibility to open a bug report, link it to the corresponding test case, assign an initial severity, retest and close the bug.
+  - It is QA teams responsibility to open a bug report, link it to the corresponding test case, assign an initial severity, retest and close the bug.

-  - It is Project Manager and Tehnical Lead responsibility to review the severity of the bugs and facilitate with the software engineers team the fix and its implementation, communicate with QA's when the test can continue or should be halt, request the QA's to retest, and modify status as the bug progresses through the cycle.
+  - It is Project Manager and Tehnical Lead responsibility to review the severity of the bugs and facilitate with the software engineers team the fix and its implementation, communicate with the QA team when the test can continue or should be halt, request the QA team to retest, and modify status as the bug progresses through the cycle.

   - It is Software Engineers responsibility to review the bug report on a daily basis, ask for details if necessary, fix the bug, communicate to the Project Manager and Technical Lead the fix is done.